In This Article

 Shorter hairstyles work best for this look since diamond-shaped faces have smaller foreheads—anything too long and dramatic will overshadow you.

 Blow-dry your hair to the side with a round brush, lifting and curling as your go for major volume at the roots.
+Apply a lightweight smoothing serum from root to ends to achieve the look you want.
+Halle cuts out the frizz for a sleek finish that's playful and easy.
+We love this pick from Olaplex to get the job done.

 There’s something so effortless about a middle parting.
 If you have an oblong face, Fowler suggests a middle parting to add the illusion of roundness.

 “A fringe will also work very well for this look because they help shorten the long face shape,” Fowler adds.
+Careful here to make the right choice between blunt or fringe.

 Headed to the salon?
 Fowler recommends asking for a haircut with layers to bring out your cheekbones and strong jawline.
+Curly hair aficionado Tracee Ellis Ross knows the trick is to play with texture and not shy away from it.
+Here she creates layers that frame her features with a shortened curly bang.